jase-perf/jase-perf.github.io/p4one/tutorial.md

 However, we can do a lot more by editing the `.p4oneconfig.yaml` file directly.

-This is the basic template for the file:
+This is the basic template for the file in `yaml` format:

 ```yaml
 ignore: